-System-error log message Action System Approaching Maximum Power Consumption Install another power supply (if possible) and make sure that the ac power cords are correctly connected.
+trained service technician.
+System-error log message Action Software NMI Make sure that the system software is operating correctly and does not conflict with other software; the system software has created a software NMI.
+System Approaching Maximum Power Consumption Install another power supply (if possible) and make sure that the ac power cords are correctly connected.
 Remove devices that consume an extraordinary amount of power.
-Replace the power backplane.
+3. Replace the power backplane.
 System Boot Failed Check the POST/BIOS boot checkpoint indicator and see the applicable documentation.
 Make sure that the memory card and DIMMs are correctly connected and seated and that they are functional.
-Attempt to start the server from the backup BIOS page.
+3. Attempt to start the server from the backup BIOS page.
 System Complex Powered Down Information only System Complex Powered Up Information only System-error log full Clear the event log.
-System log 75% full Information only System Memory Error Reseat the memory adapter and DIMMs.
+System log 75%% full Information only System Memory Error Reseat the memory adapter and DIMMs.
 Replace the memory.
 System Running Nonredundant Power Install another power supply (if possible) and make sure that the ac power cords are correctly connected.
 Remove devices that consume an extraordinary amount of power.
-Replace the power backplane.
+3. Replace the power backplane.
 User <userid> attempting to power/reset server</userid> Information only Video 1.8V Power Good Fault Reseat the I/O board.
 Replace the I/O board.
-Video 2.5V Power Good Fault Reseat the Remote Supervisor Adapter II SlimLine, if present.
+Video 2.5V Power Good Fault Reseat the Remote Supervisor Adapter II SlimLine, if one is present.
 Reseat the I/O board.
-Replace the I/O board.
+3. Replace the I/O board.
 Video Core 1.8V Power Good Fault Reseat the I/O board.
 Replace the I/O board.
 VRM X Power Good Fault Reseat VRM 3 or 4.
 Reseat the microprocessor tray.
 Replace VRM 3 or 4.
 (Trained service technician only) Replace the microprocessor tray.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8863, 7362," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 97 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 System-error log message Action Vtt Power Good Fault Reseat the microprocessor tray.
 2. (Trained service technician only) Reseat the microprocessors.
-3. Reseat the microprocessor VRMs, if present.
+3. Reseat the microprocessor VRMs, if any are present.
 4. (Trained service technician only) Replace the microprocessor tray.